uhbambi/keketest/README.md

 ### If using reverse Proxy

 If USE\_XREALIP is set, we take the IP from the X-Real-Ip header.
 Use this if you have pixelplanet running behind a reverse proxy like nginx (recommended).
-Use the nginx set\_realip module to give us the client ip on the X-Real-Ip header (and set it up so that just cloudflare are trusted proxy IPs, if you use them, or else players could fake their IP).
-And be sure to also set X-Forwarded-Host, X-Forwarded-Port and set X-Forwarded-Proto, because we use it for CORS and redirecion.
+Use the nginx set\_realip module to give us the client ip on the `X-Real-Ip` header (and set it up so that just cloudflare are trusted proxy IPs, if you use them, or else players could fake their IP).
+And be sure to also set `X-Forwarded-Host`, `X-Forwarded-Port` and set `X-Forwarded-Proto`, because we use it for CORS and redirecion.

 ### Auto-Start
 To have the canvas with all it's components autostart at systemstart,